plone/training/features.rst

 .. note::

+    Plone has many message-boxes.
 They contain important information.
 Read them and make sure you understand them!